JahedNaghipoor/ml-devops-dida-task/README.md

 # ML DevOps Dida Task

-In this project, we deploy a simple text classification service based on a pre-trained NLP.
+In this project, we deploy a simple text classification service based on a pre-trained NLP model.

 ## Getting Started